 The pharmacokinetics of golimumab were determined in 173 children with pJIA with an age range from 2 to 17 years of age.
-In the pJIA study, children who received golimumab 30 mg/m^2 (maximum 50 mg) subcutaneously every 4 weeks, had median steady-state trough golimumab concentrations which were similar across different age groups, and which were also similar to or slightly higher than those seen in adult RA patients who received 50 mg golimumab every 4 weeks.
+In the pJIA study, children who received golimumab $30 \text{ mg/m}^2$ (maximum 50 mg) subcutaneously every 4 weeks, had median steady state trough golimumab concentrations which were similar across different age groups, and which were also similar to or slightly higher than those seen in adult RA patients who received 50 mg golimumab every 4 weeks.

-Population pharmacokinetic/pharmacodynamic modelling and simulation in children with pJIA confirmed the relationship between golimumab serum exposures and clinical efficacy and supports the dosing regimen of golimumab 30 mg/m2 every 4 weeks in children with pJIA.
+Population pharmacokinetic/pharmacodynamic modeling and simulation in children with pJIA confirmed the relationship between golimumab serum exposures and clinical efficacy and supports that the dosing regimen of golimumab 50 mg every 4 weeks in children with pJIA of at least 40 kg achieves similar exposures to those shown to be efficacious in adults.

-5.3 Preclinical safety data
+5.3 Preclinical Safety Data

-Non-clinical data reveal no special hazard for humans based on conventional studies of safety pharmacology, repeated dose toxicity, toxicity to reproduction and development.
+Non clinical data reveal no special hazard for humans based on conventional studies of safety pharmacology, repeated dose toxicity, toxicity to reproduction and development.

-No mutagenicity studies, animal fertility studies nor long-term carcinogenic studies have been conducted with golimumab.
+No mutagenicity studies, animal fertility studies nor long term carcinogenic studies have been conducted with golimumab.

-In a fertility and general reproductive function study in mouse, using an analogous antibody that selectively inhibits the functional activity of mouse $\text{TNF}\alpha$, the number of pregnant mice was reduced.
+In a fertility and general reproductive function study in mouse, using an analogous antibody that selectively inhibits the functional activity of mouse $\text{TNF}\alpha$ , the number of pregnant mice was reduced.
 It is not known whether this finding was due to effects on the males and/or the females.
 In a developmental toxicity study conducted in mice following administration of the same analogous antibody, and in cynomolgus monkeys using golimumab, there was no indication of maternal toxicity, embryotoxicity or teratogenicity.